-6.3.1 The faculty role includes contributions to the achievement of the University's mission through effective participation in governance activities including leadership roles at the program, divisional, or University-wide levels.
+6.3.1 The faculty role includes contributions to the achievement of the University's mission through effective participation in governance activities, including leadership roles at the Program, School, or University-wide levels.
 These contributions may require the capacity to work collaboratively with other members of the University community, including activities related to alumni and the University Foundation.

-Elaboration: This is especially true for FRST program faculty, given our involvement with many university-wide programs, such as The Writing Program, QUAD, and first-year seminars.
+Elaboration: This is especially true for FRST program faculty, given our involvement with many university-wide programs, such as The Writing Minor, QUAD, and first-year seminars.
 This service often involves leadership or active participation in these areas.
 Also, several members of the FRST faculty participate as associated faculty in other programs at the University.
 Accordingly, we value evidence of significant and effective University service in such roles.

-- 6.3.2 Faculty may also contribute in broader arenas such as state or regional organizations or disciplinary associations.
-In addition, faculty may contribute to the University's public mission through service to our community, region, and state or nation. - 6.3.3 Normally the University expects probationary faculty to serve the University and community in selected activities, while faculty who are tenured and/or of senior rank would be expected to have more substantial records in this area, as demonstrated by achievements in leadership on campus, to their disciplines, and professional organizations.
+- 6.3.2 Faculty may also contribute in broader arenas such as state, regional, national or international organizations and disciplinary/professional associations..
+In addition, faculty may contribute to the University's public mission, including its commitment to diversity, equity, inclusion, and belonging, through service to our community, region, state or country.
+Per the Carnegie definition, community engagement and service-learning that enriches scholarship, research, and creative activity; enhances curriculum, teaching and service-learning; prepares educated, engaged citizens; strengthens democratic values and civic responsibility; addresses critical societal issues; contributes to the public good enriches scholarship.
+Community engagement and service-learning is particularly valued at Stockton. - 6.3.3 The University expects faculty in their first five years of service to serve the University and community at levels commensurate with their rank.
+Faculty who are tenured, have multi-year contracts, and/or are of senior rank would be expected to have more substantial records in this area, as demonstrated by achievements in leadership on campus, in the community, to their disciplines, and to professional organizations.

-- 6.3.4 Evaluation of achievements in this area focuses on the significance of participation, the impact of service, the scope of responsibilities, and the effectiveness of participation.
-Clear goals, adequate preparation and appropriate methods of providing service, significant results of the service, and reflection on the contribution and its use to improve the quality of future service are all aspects of documenting achievement in campus and community service. - 6.3.5 Evidence of effectiveness in University or community service may include such items as: - 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the University, or of a non-University group or individual.
-6.3.5.2

-Contributions to professional organizations that are focused on service or professional responsibility as opposed to scholarship, research, or artistic/creative work.
-For example, an officership or service on a professional board may be more appropriately listed here, whereas editing a special issue of a journal may be more appropriately listed under the section on scholarship.

-6.3.5.3 General civic or community activities to which one has contributed one's professional skills or a significant amount of time, talent, energy, and involvement beyond that which might be expected by the usual citizen or member.
+- 6.3.4 Evaluation of achievements in this area focuses on the significance of participation, the impact of service, the scope of responsibilities, the effectiveness of participation, and contributions to the functioning, administration, and development of the University and other entities.
+Clear goals, adequate preparation and appropriate methods of providing service, significant results of the service, and reflection on the contribution and its use to improve the quality of future service are all aspects of documenting achievement in campus or community service.
+Sustained service is expected to meet the minimum requirement of this responsibility.
+Compensated service is generally not sufficient to meet the minimum requirements.
+However, expectations for how it can be used to demonstrate excellence may be conveyed in School and Program standards. - 6.3.5 Evidence of effectiveness in University or community service may include such items as: - 6.3.5.1 One or more instances when one has used one's professional skills or knowledge for the benefit of the University, or of a non-University group or individual. - 6.3.5.2 Contributions to professional organizations that are focused on service or professional responsibility as opposed to scholarship, research, or artistic/creative work.
+For example, an officer ship or service on a professional board may be more appropriately listed here, whereas editing a special issue of a journal may be more appropriately listed under the section on scholarship. - 6.3.5.3 General civic or community activities to which one has contributed one's professional skills or a significant amount of time, talent, energy, and involvement beyond that which might be expected by the usual citizen or member.